Late bloomer: Association football

 Didier Drogba did not sign a professional contract with a club until the age of 21.
 It was not until the age of 26, when he joined Chelsea, that he showed his real talent as a world-class player.
 Drogba scored the equaliser, and then the winning penalty, in the 2012 UEFA Champions League final at the age of 34.

 Jamie Vardy was twenty-five years old when he made his English Football League debut.
 He has since made over four-hundred football league appearances for Leicester City, was part of their 2015/16 Premier League winning side, won the Premier League Golden Boot and has made 26 appearances for the England national football team.

+Oribe Peralta debuted at 19 years old playing for Monarcas Morelia, but it wasn't until he was 26 that he began to shine at Santos Laguna, where he established himself as the club's main star, winning the Clausura 2008 and Clausura 2012 tournaments, in addition to playing in two CONCACAF Champions Cup finals.
+In 2012, at 28 years old, he was a key player in Mexico's gold medal victory in football at the London Olympic Games, where he scored the fastest goal in a final of that tournament.
+Later, at the age of 30, he played his first (and only) FIFA World Cup in 2014, and months later, he signed for Club América.

 The career of Junior Messias is one of the most incredible in football history.
 Messias come back to football in the early 2010s, starting at amateur level through Unione Italiana Sport Per tutti.
 A few years later, he become a professional footballer and was even able to score on his debut, a match winning goal in the Champions League, at the age of 30 while he was on loan at AC Milan.

 Although he played a few matches for the U-16 and U-21 Portuguese national team, Pauleta is considered a late bloomer in terms of his development as a player.
 He made his debut in the First Division and the national team at the age 24, and went on to become the top goalscorer for Portugal.
 He scored his first two goals for the national team at the age of 26.